Stay right here for our final news roundup and information overload.

 You have to thread this perfect needle now because it used to be Georgia and Arizona were a given, right?

-Those are red states, okay.
+Those are red states.

-We have those, but we have to win that blue wall like Trump did in 2016, Pennsylvania, Wisconsin, Michigan.
+Okay, we have those, but we have to win that blue wall like Trump did in 2016, Pennsylvania, Wisconsin, Michigan.

 And if you lose one of those, basically it's over.

-The question is who's that gonna be?
+The question is: who's that going to be?

-DeSantis, somebody we're not even talking about.
+Will it be Trump, DeSantis, somebody we're not even talking about?

-I mean, all I know is in 2006, your front runners for the 2008 nominations were Rudy Giuliani and Hillary Clinton.
+I mean, all I know is in 2006, your frontrunners for the 2008 nominations were Rudy Giuliani and Hillary Clinton.

 I am.